vishvAsa/notes/places/house/toilet.md

 Moist carbon material must be hadded.

 Pathogen destruction rates in composting toilets are usually low, particularly of helminth eggs.

+### Plastic toilet booths
+- Uses chemicals to minimize smell.
+- Tank's often emptied to sewer.
+- Often include ventilation pipe leading to the roof, with insect screen (wouldn't work well if door is open to wind).

 ### Pit latrine
 Hole over a pit.